Zrufy/Wiredigg/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License
+## License**

-This project is licensed under the GPL2 License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgements